word "zahar," which means "old." There is also a place named Salazar in the province of Burgos.

 from the early Middle Ages.

-Notable bearers of the family name Salaz were sixteenth century soldier and writer Diego de Salazar; sixteenth century writer Eugenio Salazar de Alarcón, who also served as Governor of the Canary Islands, and as a judicial official in Guatemala and Mexico; Felipe Alberto Salazar, treasurer to King Philip II in 1618...
-Another 92 words (7 lines of text) are included under the topic Early Salaz Notables in all our PDF Extended History products and printed products wherever possible.
+Notable bearers of the family name Salaz were sixteenth century soldier and writer Diego de Salazar; sixteenth century writer Eugenio Salazar de Alarcón, who also served as Governor of the Canary Islands, and as a judicial official in Guatemala and Mexico; Felipe Alberto Salazar, treasurer to King Philip II in 1618; seventeenth century Spanish writer Ambrosio de Salazar; Hernando de Salazar, confessor and financial advisor to the Count-Duke of Olivares in the...
+Another 71 words (5 lines of text) are included under the topic Early Salaz Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Juan de Salazar, a knight of the Order of Santiago who accompanied Pedro de Mendoza to the Río de la Plata, then continued to Paraguay where he founded the city of Asunció.